-- 1. Your goal is to distill the information on your chosen topic into short, clear paragraphs (bulleted lists are good), illustrations, and/or tables in a space not exceeding ~1 m tall by ~1.3 m wide. - 2.
+- 1. Your goal for a poster is to distill the information on your chosen topic into short, clear paragraphs (bulleted lists are OK), illustrations, and/or tables in a space not exceeding 1 meter tall by 1.3 meters wide. - 2.
 Everything should be easily readable from at least a meter away.
-Generally, text font should be no smaller than ~28 pt (bigger is OK).
+Generally, text font should be no smaller than 32 pt (bigger is OK).
 A smaller font is OK for the literature cited section.
 Use a font that is easy to read without getting too close Arial is good. - 3.
-If you are having trouble making everything fit, look to see if you have irrelevant information, or if you can simplify your sentences so that they have fewer words.
+If you are having trouble making everything fit, look to see if you have included irrelevant information, or if you can simplify your sentences so that they have fewer words.
 Writing in "telegraphic" style, rather than complete sentences is OK, as long as what you write is understandable. - 4.
 We will not have poster boards to pin posters to, so you will need something that stands up on its own.
-My recommendation is that you use a poster-board trifold (available from the Coop for a few bucks) and attach your information to that.
-Graphs, figures, and tables can be pre-mounted on colored paper and poster board for ease in setting up your poster and to highlight the material.
+My recommendation is that you use a poster-board trifold (available from the Coop for about five bucks) and attach your information to that.
+Graphs, figures, and tables can be pre-mounted on colored paper or poster board for ease in setting up your poster and to highlight the material.
 Each figure or table should be numbered and referred to in the text of the poster.
 Each should be easy to understand and have a heading of one or more lines that provides a brief "take home" message. - 5.
-Choose fonts that are easy to read.
-Do not overuse bold or italics.
-Background colors should draw attention to material, but not detract from presentation.
-In general, if the reader notices your use of color, then you have overdone it because they are not thinking about the stuff that matters. - 6.
-Avoid unnecessary details in preparing figures, drawings or illustrations.
+Choose fonts that are easy to read, and don't overuse bold or italics.
+Background colors should draw attention to material, but not detract from presentation avoid fluorescent colors.
+In general, if the reader notices your use of color, then you have overdone it because they are not thinking about the stuff that actually matters.

+- 6. Avoid unnecessary details in preparing figures, drawings or illustrations.
 Try to keep everything simple.
-If you copy a figure and the font comes out too small, then remake it! - 7.
+If you copy a figure and the font comes out too small, then rewrite it! - 7.
 Ideally, your poster should be self-explanatory so that you are free to supplement and discuss questions raised by visitors. - 8.
 If you use a picture or diagram from the web or some other source, you must attribute it. - 9.
 Arrange material in columns rather than in rows.
 It is easier for viewers to scan a poster by moving systematically down, then across, rather than zigzagging back and forth.
-The abstract should be somewhere obvious (upper left, center).
+The abstract should be placed at the upper left or center.
 Make sure your names appear on the poster under the title. - 10.
 For design ideas, look at the real posters, pinned to walls throughout TLS and the EEB floors (2, 3 and 4) of the Bio/Pharmacy building.
-Determine what you like and dislike about them, and use that to guide your own poster design.
-I will also provide examples in lecture and on the HuskyCT site. - 11.
-Be prepared to answer questions about your poster. - 12.
-For more information, see the FAQs about poster projects on the course web site.
+Determine what you like and dislike about them, and use that to guide your own poster design. - 11.
+Be prepared to answer questions about your poster.